 (2) The lessee shall pay to the Minister an annual rental for the land so leased which rental shall be known as a “Tonnage Fee” and shall be assessed —

-(a) where the land is leased for the erection of a magazine, on each tonne of explosives for which the magazine is licensed;
+(a) where any part of the land so leased has a licensed magazine erected on it, on each tonne of explosives for which the magazine is licensed;

+(aa) where any part of the land so leased, other than any part on which a licensed magazine is erected, is held or used to store ammonium nitrate, on the area of the part;

-(b) where the land so leased is held or used for the purpose of storing material connected with but not being explosives, at one half that fee prescribed for the storage of the same quantity of explosives; and
+(b) where any part of the land so leased, other than any part on which a licensed magazine is erected, is held or used to store material connected with explosives, other than ammonium nitrate, on the maximum tonnage of the material that can be stored on the part at the rate per tonne of half the fee prescribed per tonne of explosives for which a magazine is licensed; and

-(c) where the land so leased is used for the erection of a building which is an office, garage or working place, at the fee prescribed for the licensed storage of 5 tonnes of explosives.
+(c) where any part of the land so leased is used for the erection of a building which is an office, garage or working place, at the fee prescribed for the licensed storage of 5 tonnes of explosives.

 (3) Tonnage Fees shall be those specified in the Second Schedule.